Getting help

 Use your Aalto email and password to log in through Microsoft online.
 Ask for help in the corresponding round stream by describing your problem.
 There is also a stream for technical problems.

-Teaching staff will check Zulip all work days, but may take time to respond, depending on how busy the exercise sessions are.
+Teaching staff will check Zulip all work days during exercise sessions, but may take time to respond, depending on how busy the exercise sessions are.

 Note that course staff will prioritise general questions, if you need help debugging your code, come to the exercise sessions!
-Nevertheless, if you do need to share part of your solution code with course staff, make sure that it is well documented - due to time constraints we will ignore badly commented code - and share the code by providing a link to the A+ submission, or using the code vault.
+Nevertheless, if you do need to share part of your solution code with course staff, make sure that it is well documented - due to time constraints we will ignore badly commented code - and share the code by providing a link to the A+ submission, or using the code vault (access from A+ first time).

 In addition, please be aware that course staff may not read private messages if you send them out of the blue!